black-sliver/PopTracker/doc/AUTOTRACKING.md

 * `:SetNotify(keys)` ask the server to notify when a data storage value is changed, run this from a ClearHandler, keys is an array of strings
 * `:LocationChecks(locations)` Send locations as checked to the server, since 0.26.2, only allowed if "apmanual" flag is set in manifest.
 * `:LocationScouts(locations, sendAsHint)` Send locations as scouted to the server, since 0.26.2, only allowed if "apmanual" or "aphintgame" flag is set in manifest.
+* `:StatusUpdate(statusCode)` Send client status (Archipelago.ClientStatus enum) to the server.
+This is used to send the goal / win condition for apmanual, since 0.27.1.
+* `:GetPlayerAlias(slot)` gets the player display name for a slot number, since 0.28.1.
+* `:GetPlayerGame(slot)` gets the game name a player is playing from slot number, since 0.28.1.
+* `:GetItemName(id, game)` gets the item name for a given id and game name, since 0.28.1.
+* `:GetLocationName(id, game)` gets the location name for a given id and game name, since 0.28.1.

 ## Other Stuff